 A 6 year old girl presents to the Emergency department with dysuria and abdominal pain.
-The symptoms where intermittent until the morning of the presentation when the symptoms were constant and also associated with a left sided limp.
-She was unwilling to weight bear on her left leg.
-She had not had a bowel motion since the night before and was prone to constipation.
-No vomiting.
-On examination, full painless passive movement of the left and right hips, abdomen tender in the left iliac fossa.
+The symptoms have been intermittent until the morning of the presentation when the symptoms were constant and also associated with a left sided limp.
+She is unwilling to weight bear on her left leg.
+She had not had a bowel motion since the night before.
+She has had no vomiting.
+On examination there is full painless passive movement of the left and right hips.
+She is tender in the left iliac fossa.
 No rebound tenderness or guarding.
-Urine microscopy showed no white or red cells or organisms.
-An xray was performed
+Urine microscopy shows no white, red cells or organisms.
+An abdominal xray is performed

 Xray shows faecal matter within the caecum, ascending colon, sigmoid colon and rectum with paucity of gas within the descending colon.
 No pneumoperitoneum